Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Let us now consider a closed bosonic string on the torus $T^{D}$.
-We have the periodicity condition $X^{\mu}(\sigma+\pi,\tau)= X^{\mu}(\sigma,\tau)$.
-When we have compactified dimensions, we have to take into account the twisted sector in which the periodicity condition is fulfilled modulo the identification (\ref{identification})
+Let us now study the propagation of a closed bosonic string on~$T^{D}$.
+The basic difference with respect to the flat space case studied above is that now the periodicity conditon~$X^{\mu}(\sigma+\pi,\tau)= X^{\mu}(\sigma,\tau)$ can also be satisfied modulo the identification~(\ref{identification}), namely

-which means that the string wrap around the compactified dimensions.
-The integer $n_{i}$ is the winding number and measures the number of times the string wraps around the $i$th compactified dimension.
-Because of this new boundary conditions we have to modify the mode expansions for $X^{I}$ Defining $p_{R}^{I}=\frac{1}{2}p^{I}+L^{I}$ and $p_{L}^{I}=\frac{1}{2}p^{I}-L^{I}$ we rewrite the mass formulae as
+Physically, this means that the string wraps~$n_{i}$ times around the $i$th compact dimension and the integers $n_{i}$ is therefore known as winding numbers.
+To implement these new boundary conditions, the expansion~\eqref{eq:bosonic_expansion_sigma_tau} for the compact coordinates~$X^{I}(\tau,\sigma)=X_{L}^{I}(\tau+\sigma)+X_{R}^{I}(\tau-\sigma)$ has to be modified to